shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-creative-guidelines-and-specifications.md

 ---
-Title : Video Creative Guidelines and Specifications Description : To serve on the Xandr platform and other ms.date: 10/28/2023 third-party platforms, all video creatives must adhere to the guidelines and specifications listed here, our creative standards, and any other guidelines that may apply.
+title: Microsoft Monetize - Video Creative Guidelines and Specifications
+description: Learn about the guidelines that ll video creatives must adhere. ms.date: 10/28/2023
 ---

-# Video Creative Guidelines and Specifications
+# Microsoft Monetize - Video creative guidelines and specifications

 To serve on the Xandr platform and other third-party platforms, all video creatives must adhere to the guidelines and specifications listed here, our creative standards, and any other guidelines that may apply.

->

->

 Adhere to these general specifications when creating video creatives: